Research: NO_HZ, SQPOLL, and Realtime Scheduling

 The same rule applies whether the isolated entity is a kernel SQPOLL worker,

 a userspace poller, or a future admitted realtime loop.
-A future CpuLease or
+CpuIsolationLease

-latency-sensitive hint must not grant exclusive CPU access.
+Without a CpuIsolationLease, a latency-sensitive hint must not grant exclusive

 io_uring SQPOLL Findings